hubse/hubse/README.md

 # Hi, I'm Hassan 👋

-I'm a **Software Engineer** with over **18+ years of experience** in designing, developing, and leading software solutions.
-Currently, I'm a **Development Lead** with a focus on guiding teams, making key technical decisions, and driving product innovation.
-I'm passionate about **software engineering**, **technology**, and **problem-solving**, and I thrive in fast-paced, high-impact environments where speed, scalability, and quality are critical.
+I'm a **Software Engineer** with **18+ years of experience** in software design, development, and leadership.
+Currently, as a **Development Lead**, I guide teams, drive innovation, and make key technical decisions. **Passionate about technology**, problem-solving, and delivering scalable, high-quality solutions in fast-paced environments, I prioritize continuous improvement and excellence in both my code and leadership.

-I believe in **continuous improvement** and **always striving for excellence** — both in my code and as a leader.
-I’m driven by the challenge of delivering impactful solutions quickly while maintaining high standards of quality and sustainability.

 ## 🚀 Core Competencies: